Breakfast is the most important meal of the day and it should also be the most fun. For this year’s national cereal day, we’re taking our bowls to go.

 - 1 1/2 cups cereal (any kind)

 - Create a well in the flour mixture and pour in the wet ingredients.
-Mix until there are just a few lumps, but do not over mix.
+Mix well until there are just a few lumps, but do not over mix.

-- Fill 15 doughnut cavities with the batter (I found using a piping bag or freezer bag with a corner cut out helped speed up the process).
+- Fill 15 doughnut cavities with the batter (I found using a piping bag or freezer bag with a corner cut out helped speed the process).
 You may need to make the doughnuts in batches.

 - Dip one side of the doughnuts into the glaze, then dip the doughnuts into the cereal mixture.
 Allow to sit for a few minutes for the cereal to really stick to the glaze.
-Best eaten fresh that day, or plain, unglazed doughnuts may be frozen and reheated in a 300-degree oven for about ten
+Best eaten fresh that day, or plain, unglazed doughnuts may be frozen and reheated in a 300-degree oven for about 10 minutes.

-Recipe courtesy of Center Cut Cook
+Recipe courtesy of: Center Cut Cook